VPetukhov/ggrastr/README.md

 # ggrastr

-Provides set of geoms to rasterize only specific layers of the plot (e.g. large scatterplots with many points), while keeping all labels and text in vector format.
-This allows users , build_vignettes = TRUEto keep plots within the reasonable size limit without loosing vector properties of the scale-sensitive information.
+Provides a set of geoms to rasterize only specific layers of the plot (e.g. large scatterplots with many points), while keeping all labels and text in vector format.
+This allows users to keep plots within a reasonable size limit without loosing the vector properties of scale-sensitive information.

 ## Installation